300 SE 17th St Fort Lauderdale,

 4V26+65 Fort Lauderdale,

 When someone else’s careless or reckless behavior causes you to suffer injuries, Florida law allows you to hold them financially responsible for the damages they caused.
 At the Law Firm of Anidjar & Levine, we will fight to recover the full compensation due to you after a personal injury accident.

 Looking for a Fort Lauderdale car accident lawyer?
 Call our office today at 800-747-3733 for a free consultation and case evaluation with a personal injury lawyer in Fort Lauderdale.
 Let us get you the money you need and deserve.

 If you live in Miami, Florida and need a personal injury lawyer, please visit our Miami personal injury page.

-Our goal is to recover the maximum compensation available for every client, based on the facts of their case.
+Our goal is to recover the maximum compensation available after an injury in Fort Lauderdale for every client, based on the facts of their case.
 Central to this is our investigation into your accident, your injuries, and your damages.
 We collect bills, receipts, and other documentation of your expenses, and identify all possible losses.
 It is easy to overlook damages and leave a lot of money on the table when you go into negotiations.
 Our experience with personal injury cases allows us to see the full scope of your accident-related losses.

 - Medical care;